 Dubai International Airport is one of the busiest airports in the world, being the home base of the popular ‘Emirates’ airline.
-Dubai’s strategic position also makes it a perfect place to layover for people going to Europe and North America from Asia (and vice-versa).
+Dubai’s strategic position also makes it a perfect place for people booking flight layovers as they travel to Europe and North America from Asia (and vice-versa).

 Downtown Dubai is home to the city’s largest and most distinguished landmarks, which include Dubai Fountain, Dubai Mall and the Burj Khalifa.
+Not to mention some of the best hotels on planet earth.
 If you only have a couple of hours to spare in Dubai, this is a convenient and popular spot to visit.
-The modern complex that encompasses the landmarks mentioned, is situated along the Sheikh Zayed Road.
+The modern complex that encompasses the landmarks mentioned, is situated along Sheikh Zayed Road.
 To its south, you will find Dubai Creek and the Business Bay.

 When it comes to getting to Downtown Dubai from Dubai International Airport, here are your transport options: